eprendergast/unesco-api/README.md

-# Welcome to UNESCO API #
+# Welcome to UNESCO API (BUILD IN PROGRESS) #

 UNESCO API is an open, RESTful API providing access to the UNESCO World Heritage Site data.
-Thank you to UNESCO for providing the XML file on which this API was built - http://whc.unesco.org/en/syndication
+Thank you to UNESCO for providing the XML file on which this API was built - http://whc.unesco.org/en/syndication .

+I built this API as part of my Flatiron School Final Project, UNESGO - a web application which allows users to explore UNESCO World Heritage Sites from around the world.
+Repo visible here: https://github.com/eprendergast/UNESGO

 ## Endpoints ##